TuringMobile: A Turing Machine of Oblivious Mobile Robots with Limited Visibility and its Applications: Applications

 \subsection{Pattern Formation with Limited Visibility}

-Suppose the robots are exactly $n$, and they are tasked to form a given \emph{pattern} consisting of a multiset of $n$ points: this is the \emph{Pattern Formation} problem, which becomes the \emph{Gathering} problem in the special case in which the points are all coincident.
+Suppose $n$ robots are tasked with forming a given \emph{pattern} consisting of a multiset of $n$ points: this is the \emph{Pattern Formation} problem, which becomes the \emph{Gathering} problem in the special case in which the points are all coincident.
 For this problem, it does not matter where the pattern is formed, nor does its orientation or scale.

 Again, the Pattern Formation problem is unsolvable from some initial configurations, so we make the same assumptions as with the Near-Gathering problem.
 The algorithm starts by solving the Near-Gathering problem as before.
 The only difference is that now there is a second tiny area $\mathcal B$, attached to $\mathcal A$ (and still far enough from the TuringMobile), which the robots avoid when they join $\mathcal A$.
-This is because this second area will be used to form the pattern.
+This is because this second area will later be used to form the pattern.

 Since $n$ is known, the TuringMobile knows when it has to interrupt the exploration of the plane because all robots have already been found.
-At this point, the robots switch algorithm: one by one, they move to $\mathcal B$ and form the pattern.
+At this point, the robots switch algorithms: one by one, they move to $\mathcal B$ and form the pattern.
 This task is made possible by the presence of the TuringMobile, which gives an implicit order to all robots, and also unambiguously defines an embedding of the pattern in $\mathcal B$.
 So, each robot is implicitly assigned one point in $\mathcal B$, and it moves there when its turn comes.

 If $n=3$ or $n=4$, there are uninteresting ad-hoc algorithms to do this: so, let us assume that $n\geq 5$.
-The first to move are the robots in $\mathcal A$: this part is easy, because they all lie on a small segment, which already gives them a total order.
+The first to move are the robots in $\mathcal A$: this part is easy, because they all lie on a small segment, which already gives them a total order, and allows them to move one by one.
 The robots only have to be careful enough not to collide with other robots before reaching their final positions.
+Again, this is trivial, because only one robot is allowed to move at a time.

 When this part is done, there are at least two robots in $\mathcal B$, all of which have distance much smaller than $d$ from each other.
 Then the members of the TuringMobile join $\mathcal B$ as well, in order from the closest to the farthest.
 Each of them chooses a position in $\mathcal B$ based on the robots already there and the remnants of the TuringMobile.
 Moreover, the members of the TuringMobile that have not started moving to $\mathcal B$ yet cannot be mistaken for robots in $\mathcal B$, because they are at a greater distance from all others (and vice versa).